facebook-pixel

 3. Look Beyond Metro Manila 🚗

 Expanding your search to nearby provinces like Pampanga, Cavite, or Laguna can uncover well-maintained vehicles at friendlier prices.
-Just don’t forget to factor in travel and transfer costs.
+Just factor in travel and transfer costs.

 4. Check Mileage vs. Age 🔎

-Don’t be blinded by the year model alone.
+Don’t get blinded by the year model alone.

-- In the Philippines, average annual mileage is around 10,000–15,000 km.
-Anything far above that signals more wear and maintenance needs.
+• In the Philippines, average annual mileage is around 10,000–15,000 km.
+Anything far above that may require more maintenance.

 5. Inspect for Flood Damage 🌊

-Given frequent typhoons and floods, flood damage checks are a must.
+Given our frequent typhoons and floods, flood damage checks are a must.
 Watch out for:

-- Rust on seat rails and hidden corners
+• Rust on seat rails or hidden corners

 Cars with flood history are often cheaper but pose serious long-term risks.